-CRITERIA JORC CODE EXPLANATION COMMENTARY assessed and reported if material.
-Sample security The measures taken to ensure sample security.
+CRITERIA JORC CODE EXPLANATION COMMENTARY Sample security The measures taken to ensure sample security.
 Samples have been stored in rice sacks in a remote exploration camp on the property, sealed with zip ties.
 Samples are sent to Yellowknife via a private charter flight and picked up by an employee of Aurora Geosciences Ltd who delivers them to ALS Laboratories Yellowknife.
 This ensures safe custody of the samples.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 Not known.